-6. Highways and Public Rights of Way
+7. Highways and Public Rights of Way

-The principle of the acceptability of the development in terms of access and its residual impacts of the highway network has been established by the outline approval.
+The principle of the acceptability of the development in terms of access and its residual impacts of the highway network was dealt with at the outline stage with the access being approved at that point.

 The highway matters to be considered in this application relate to the design of the internal roads and car parking layout.
-LCC Highways have requested some minor changes to this development and subject to these have no objections to the scheme.
+LCC Highways have requested some minor changes to this development and these have been provided.
+Subject to appropriate condition there are no objections to the scheme on highway grounds.